julienamacher/twebte2/README.md

 If the `has_more attribute` is true, then more API calls should be done to gather all the events created from the specified point in time.
 We can also see our current quota (we already did 10000-9771=229 requests in the last 24 hours)

-Events must be retrieved periodially from StackExchange, otherwise they are lost : there is no history an no mean to query for events that are older than 15 minutes.
+Events must be retrieved periodially from StackExchange, otherwise they are lost : there is no history and no mean to query for events that are older than 15 minutes.

 The application will count the quantity of each event type (user_created, answer_posted, ...) and display how many of them were seen during the group API call used to retrieve events during the previous 60 seconds.

+## Graphing

 This data is then used to produce multiple graphs.
 As configured, only the data gathered during the last 30 minutes is displayed.

 Here is the main graph: